How Forecasting Helps Clients See the Financial Future of Their Business

 To break it down into its simplest form:

 Data + time + flexible forecasting software + accountant = future advice for clients.

 Your forecasting may be based on data and dry numbers, but it doesn’t mean you have to present the end results in a numerical format.

 Our business reporting and forecasting solution takes a very different approach to how forecasting is presented.
 We understand that many entrepreneurs and business owners require reporting that takes a more visual approach to management information.

 With FUTRLI, the basis for the forecasting is pulled directly from the client’s accounting software, but the final report is a mix of visually engaging charts, graphs and graphical elements – all designed to bring the forecast to life.

 A cash flow projection can be a colourful, 3D bar chart, or an insightful chart that maps out your cash position for each of the next 12 months.
 It’s customisable, it’s flexible and it helps clients to see the underlying patterns in their financial data.

 If your firm is looking to evolve its forecasting and reporting capabilities then FUTRLI has the tools you need to move your practice focus from historic accounts to forward-thinking business advice.

-This all-in-one reporting and forecasting gives your firm the tools it needs to evolve from historic accountant to forward-facing business adviser.
+All-in-one reporting and forecasting gives your firm the tools it needs to evolve from historic accountant to forward-facing business advisor.